leanprover/theorem_proving_in_lean4/type_classes.md

 # end Hidden
 ```

-The guarantees that Lean will favor other instances and fall back on
+This guarantees that Lean will favor other instances and fall back on
 ``propDecidable`` only after other attempts to infer decidability have
 failed.